-- 1) Battle tanks;

-- 2) Armoured combat vehicles;

-- 3) Large-calibre artillery systems;

 - 4) Combat aircraft;

 - 5) Attack helicopters;

 - 6) Warships;

 - 7) Missiles and missile launchers; and

 - 8) Small arms and light weapons.

 The ATT also applies to the export of ammunition/munitions fired, launched or delivered by the conventional arms listed above, as well as parts and components where the export is in a form that provides the capability to assemble the conventional arms listed above (see Articles 3 and 4).